cory-walker/Agents/README.md

 - Keeps track of the different files and metadata, builds and maintains an index for easier lookup.
 - Can retrieve metadata about transcripts or other items from the document stores.

+Code Corner files

+- Some pieces of the project may be shared out via social media.
+When that takes place, a copy of the article Jupyter notebook will be added here.